 Bathing your newborn baby for the first time is one of the sweetest, and for some, one of the most anxiety-provoking milestones of parenthood.
-Although you may be nervous at first, you'll soon grow confident and competent as you learn what works best for you and your baby.
+Although parents may be nervous at first, they'll soon grow confident and competent as they learn what works best for them and their baby.

-Until your baby starts crawling on the floor, a daily bath is not necessary.
-As long as adequate cleansing is done during diaper changes and after feedings, a bath two or three times a week in the precrawling months will keep your baby fresh smelling and presentable.
+Until a baby starts crawling on the floor, a daily bath is not necessary.
+As long as adequate cleansing is done during diaper changes and after feedings, a bath two or three times a week in the pre-crawling months will keep a baby fresh smelling and presentable.

 Just about any time of day can be the right time for a bath.
 Some parents feel bathing just before bedtime helps create a more relaxed state conducive to sleep.
 It is best to avoid baths just after or just before a meal, because so much handling on a full tummy could result in spitting up, and baby may not be cooperative on an empty stomach.
-Give your baby time for the bath, so it need not be hurried, and you won't be tempted to leave baby unattended even for a second to take care of something else.
+Give a baby time for the bath, so it need not be hurried, and there won't be a temptation to leave baby unattended even for a second to take care of something else.
 Turn on the telephone answering machine or simply plan on not answering the phone during the bath time.
-If you must leave the room, take the baby with you.
+If it's necessary to leave the room, take the baby along.

 What do you do to keep your baby safe during bath time?